nitxiodev/python-bloomfilter/README.md

 Currently, BloomFilterPy has the following backends available: `numpy`, `bitarray` and `redis`.
 The first two are recommended when the expected number of elements in the filter fit in memory.
 Redis backend is the preferred when:

 - Expect huge amount of data in the filter that it doesn't fit in memory.
-- You want a distributed filter available (i.e. more than one machine).

 # Usage & API